Datsent/CFU/README.md

 # CFU
-Scrip by PowerShell for copy and format flash drive.
+Script by PowerShell for copy and format flash drive.

 ## Description

- - Skrip triggered by inserting USB flash in to PC.
+ - Skript triggered by inserting USB flash in to PC.
  - Automaticly copy files in flash to path directory.
 Default user Desktop in folder CopiedFiles.
  - After copy, format USB flash drive and eject it.
  - For Windows systems